Wizkid: 2019–present: "Brown Skin Girl", Soundman Vol. 1 and Made in Lagos

 In mid-2019, Wizkid was featured on Beyoncé's "Brown Skin Girl", taken from the critically acclaimed The Lion King: The Gift soundtrack.
-It was described as one of his "shining" moments of 2019, thanks to numerous nominations at major international awards, earning him two Soul Train Music Awards, a NAACP Image Award, a BET Awards, and his first Grammy Award, for Best Music Video.
+It was described as one of his "shining" moments of 2019, thanks to numerous nominations at major international awards, earning him two Soul Train Music Awards, an NAACP Image Award, a BET Awards, and his first Grammy Award, for Best Music Video.
 Later that year, he also released the singles "Joro" and "Ghetto Love".

 On 6 December 2019, Wizkid's label Starboy Entertainment released the EP Soundman Vol. 1, centering mainly on Wizkid, and containing features from Chronixx, and a variety of other artists.

 During 2020, Wizkid featured on various singles, including "Escape" by Akon, "Gbese 2.0" with DJ Tunes and Spax, "Eve Bounce" by Yung L, and "Consider II" with Walshy Fire.
 He also released a collaboration with American singer, H.E.R., titled "Smile".
 On 17 September, Wizkid released the single "No Stress", and announced that he would be releasing his fourth album, Made in Lagos, on 15 October 2020.
 The album launch was later postponed due to the Nigerian End SARS protests nationwide, until 30 October 2020.
-Essence", a single from the album, became the first Nigerian song to chart on the US Billboard Hot 100.
+"Essence", a single from the album, became the first Nigerian song to chart on the US Billboard Hot 100.

 At the 27th annual South African Music Awards, Made in Lagos received a nomination for the Rest of Africa Award.

 On 13 August 2021, he released a remix of "Essence", featuring Canadian singer Justin Bieber.
-The song became the highest-charting song on the Billboard Hot 100 by an African act, peaking at No. 11 on October 4, 2021.
+The song became the highest-charting song on the Billboard Hot 100 by an African act, peaking at No. 11 on 4 October 2021.

 In November 2021, at the 64th Annual Grammy Award, his album, Made in Lagos and his song "Essence" earned him two Grammy nominations.
 In the same month, he also received four Soul Train Awards nominations, winning one for "Essence" for Best collaboration.

-On the first anniversary of Made in Lagos, Wizkid announced his fifth album More Love, Less Ego, originally set for release on the last day of the Made in Lagos tour, January 22, 2022.
+On the first anniversary of Made in Lagos, Wizkid announced his fifth album More Love, Less Ego, originally set for release on the last day of the Made in Lagos tour, 22 January 2022.
 In September 2022, Wizkid headlined the Rolling Loud Toronto hip-hop festival, becoming the first African artist in history to achieve this feat.

-More Love, Less Ego was released on 11 November 2022.
+His fifth studio album More Love, Less Ego was released on 11 November 2022.

+On 18 October 2024, Wizkid released the song "Piece of My Heart" featuring American singer Brent Faiyaz as the lead single from his forthcoming sixth studio album Morayo.

+In November 2024, Asake's song "MMS", which featured Wizkid, was nominated for Best African Music Performance at the 67th Annual Grammy Awards.
+This was Wizkid's fifth nomination for the coveted honor in his career.

+On 22 November 2024, Wizkid released his sixth studio album Morayo of sixteen songs featuring Asake, Anaïs Cardot, Brent Faiyaz, Jazmine Sullivan, and Tiakola.